Stephanie "Penny" Townsend, Head of School

 Mrs. Townsend arrived from the Pennington School in Princeton, N.J., where she became the first female head in the school’s 167-year history.

 Before her appointment at Pennington, she held faculty and administrative positions during her 23 years at The Taft School in Watertown, Conn., including dean of faculty.
 Mrs. Townsend began her career in independent schools as a Spanish teacher, dorm parent and coach at her alma mater, The Northfield Mount Hermon School in Gill, Massachusetts.

 Mrs. Townsend earned a bachelor’s degree, cum laude, in history from the University of Connecticut, and a master’s degree in Spanish Language and Literature from Middlebury (Vt.)
 College Spanish School.
 Mrs. Townsend has traveled extensively across the globe, including to Spain for her college study abroad program, Colombia and Israel for visits to high schools and Asia for numerous trips.

 Mrs. Townsend served on the board of Trinity Counseling Services in Princeton, N.J.; as vice chair of the board of the New Jersey Association of Independent Schools; and as a Klingenstein Fellow at Columbia University (2013).
 She was elected to membership in The Headmasters Association, The Country Day Schools Headmasters Association, The Headmistresses Association of the East, and most recently, the Board of Trustees of the Southern Association of Independent Schools.

-Mrs. Townsend is married to J. Michael Townsend III, a faculty member at Ransom Everglades who teaches English.
+Mrs. Townsend is married to J. Michael Townsend III.
 They have two children, Emily and Charlie; two grandchildren, Cameron and Caroline; and one rescue dog, Buoy.